 Launched in 2003 the POP Center web site has provided innovative learning experiences, curriculum guides, teaching aids, problem analysis tools, and an immense range of information to its users.
 Among the many ongoing accomplishments of the POP Center web site are:

-Michael S. Scott is the director of the Center for Problem-Oriented Policing, Inc. and clinical professor at the University of Wisconsin-Madison Law School.
-He was formerly chief of police in Lauderhill, Florida; served in various civilian administrative positions in the St. Louis Metropolitan, Ft.
-Pierce, Florida, and New York City police departments; and was a police officer in the Madison, Wisconsin, Police Department.
-Scott developed training programs in problem-oriented policing at the Police Executive Research Forum (PERF), and is the current chairperson for the Herman Goldstein Award for Excellence in Problem-Oriented Policing.
-He was the 1996 recipient of PERF's Gary P. Hayes Award for innovation and leadership in policing.
+Michael S. Scott is the director of the Center for Problem-Oriented Policing and clinical professor at Arizona State University’s School of Criminology & Criminal Justice.
+He was formerly clinical professor at the University of Wisconsin Law School; chief of police in Lauderhill, Florida; served in various civilian administrative positions in the St. Louis Metropolitan, Ft.
+Pierce, Florida, and New York City police departments; senior researcher at the Police Executive Research Forum (PERF); and a police officer in the Madison, Wisconsin, Police Department.
+He is the chairperson for the Herman Goldstein Award for Excellence in Problem-Oriented Policing.
+He was the 1996 recipient of PERF’s Gary P. Hayes Award for innovation and leadership in policing.
 Scott holds a law degree from Harvard Law School and a bachelor’s degree from the University of Wisconsin-Madison.

 Ronald V. Clarke is a University Professor at the School of Criminal Justice, Rutgers University.
 He previously headed the British government's criminological research department, where he had a significant role in developing situational crime prevention and the British Crime Survey.
 Clarke is the founding editor of Crime Prevention Studies, and his publications include Designing Out Crime (HMSO 1980, with Pat Mayhew), The Reasoning Criminal (Springer-Verlag 1986, with Derek Cornish), Situational Crime Prevention: Successful Case Studies (Criminal Justice Press, 1997), Superhighway Robbery (Willan Publishing, 2003, with Graeme Newman) Crime Analysis for Problem Solvers (US Dept of Justice, 2005, with John Eck) and Outsmarting the Terrorists (Praeger 2006, with Graeme Newman).
 He has chaired the selection committee for the annual Herman Goldstein Award for Excellence in Problem-Oriented Policing.
 Clarke holds a doctorate in psychology from the University of London.